Australia

 By Alex Zinzopoulos

-Since 1 July 2021, the EMDG scheme changed from a reimbursement model to a grants scheme that is intended to provide upfront funding and greater certainty for applicants.
-This article summarises the key changes and provides our tips for businesses when considering whether to apply for the grant.
+From 1 July 2021, the EMDG scheme changed from a reimbursement model to a grants scheme that is intended to provide upfront funding and greater certainty for applicants.
+So far there have been three rounds of applications for the new EDMG scheme, with applications for Round 4 to open 12 November 2024.

 Tiered grant system